-Two seniors are set to graduate as the first students to attend Notre Dame from junior-kindergarten (3) through 12th grade.
+Seniors are set to graduate as two of the first students to attend Notre Dame from junior-kindergarten (3) through 12th grade.

 When Notre Dame opened its middle school in Pontiac in 1996, two years after the high school opened, it created a more natural and consistent path of academic progression for students.
 Then, when school administrators opened the lower school in 2003, Notre Dame became a rather rare institution: a Catholic school that provides a completely linear track for students from age 3 to 12th grade.